-Generally, since 2001 (the beginning of our data time series), the age-standardised mortality rates for people aged both 0 to 74 years and 75 years and over have been decreasing in England and Wales.
-However, similar to the trend seen in all ages, improvements to mortality rates in both age groups have slowed since the early 2010s.
+Generally since 2001 (the beginning of our data time series), the age-standardised mortality rates for people aged both 0 to 74 years and 75 years and over have been decreasing in England and Wales.
+However, similar to the trend seen in all ages (Section 2), mortality rates in both England and Wales have increased in 2019 and 2020 for both age groups.
 More information on mortality rates by sex and age group (including age-specific mortality rates by five-year age group for people aged 75 years and over) is available in Tables 5 to 9 of the accompanying dataset.